AyushBishnoi/Tax-Calculator/README.md

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/3db30faa-7f21-4d10-964f-3d2624ecdd0f" width="450" height="500">

-#### Case 4: When all other field are filled properly but age group is left empty then on submit error icon will be show in age group field which show a message "Input field is mandatory"
+#### Case 4: When all other field are filled properly but age group is left empty then on submit error icon will be show in age group field which show a message "Input field is mandatory".

 <img src="https://github.com/AyushBishnoi/Tax-Calculator/assets/123483082/288e1732-c532-4537-9442-c57202cbc839" width="450" height="500">